rschristopher/rschristopher.github.io/src/criticisms/why-is-it-not-worth-more.md

  if a single Bitcoin could buy more than
  321 ounces of gold, then the value of
  Bitcoin will be greater than gold.

-## More fiat?

-Total estimates of all fiat money also vary wildly.
-And we're at the mercy of every central bank and nation state -- any one of which could inflate their money supply overnight.
-And because of this, it's impossible to calculate the value of Bitcoin needed for it to exceed fiat.
-For if it did, the fiat currency would likely hyperinflate towards infinity, leading to a true value of zero (currency collapse).

-Perhaps the real question then is
- *-- if Bitcoin is true --*
- why has fiat not yet collapsed?